BabylonJS/Documentation/content/How_To/mesh/MeshBehavior.md

 + Either the mesh goes too close or too far from the camera.
 Use `defaultDistance`, `minimumDistance` and `maximumDistance` to tweak these distances.
 + Either the mesh is facing away from the camera.
 Use `orientToCameraDeadzoneDegrees` to delimit the maximum angle that the mesh can be facing away.

-In XR experiences, it can be useful to not consider the user's complete head rotation.
-Use the property `ignoreCameraPitchAndRoll` to only consider the yaw (rotation around Y) of the head.
-In this mode, you can use `pitchOffset`, to slightly put the mesh under or over the field of view.
+In XR experiences, it can be useful not to consider the user's complete head rotation.
+Use the property `ignoreCameraPitchAndRoll` to only consider the yaw (rotation around the Y axis) of the head.
+In this mode, you can use `pitchOffset`, to slightly put the mesh under or over the horizontal plane.

+Like `SixDofDragBehavior`, every transformation of the mesh is interpolated to avoid jitter.
+Use `lerpTime` to adjust the length of the interpolation (the higher the slower).

 ## SurfaceMagnetismBehavior
 This is used to make a mesh stick to another mesh, and be oriented along its normal.
+It can for instance be used in XR experiences to make UI controls stick to walls.

-The property `meshes` is the list of meshes that can be sticked to.
+The property `meshes` is the list of meshes that we should consider as intersectors.

 ```
 var surfaceMagnetismBehavior = new BABYLON.SurfaceMagnetismBehavior();